IanP07/Soar-Docs/docs/definitions.md

 The I value adds a little "push" to the robot to help it reach its target position, if it is close but not quite at the target.

+## Driverstation Config File
+A Driverstation Config File will tell the program what slots on your controlhub/expansion hub correspond to what kinds of devices.
+For example, if you plug in a 117RPM gobilda motor into slot 3 of your control hub, you need to specify that in your driverstation config file with a name, so that when you call that same name in your code, it knows it's the object plugged into slot 3 of the hub.

+For more information on how to set this, see:

+<a href=https://ftc-docs.firstinspires.org/en/latest/hardware_and_software_configuration/configuring/getting_started/getting-started.html>FTC Driverstation Docs</a>